-Middle Porter Bayou is a tributary of the Sunflower River in northwest Mississippi (Figure 2.1).
-The 20,039 acre Middle Porter Bayou Watershed (HUC # 080302070504) includes parts of Bolivar and Sunflower Counties, Mississippi (Figure 2.1).
-The watershed is located in the Delta physiographic region, in the Mississippi Alluvial Plain-Northern Holocene Meander Belts ecoregion.
-Geology in this area consists of mostly-unconsolidated deposits of sands, silts, and clays dating back as far as the Pleistocene (Stewart 2003).
+Upper Porter Bayou is a tributary of the Sunflower River in northwest Mississippi (Figure 2.1).
+The 20,190 acre Porter Bayou Watershed (HUC # 080302070503) includes parts of Bolivar and Sunflower Counties, Mississippi (Figure 2.1).
+The watershed is located in the Delta physiographic region, in the Mississippi Alluvial Plain, Northern Holocene Meander Belts ecoregion.
+Geology in this area consists of mostly unconsolidated deposits of sands, silts, and clays dating back as far as the Pleistocene (Stewart 2003).
 Only one municipality exists in the watershed, the City of Shaw (Figure 2.1).
-Several smaller communities are scattered throughout the watershed including Choctaw and Fraizer.
-State Highways 61, 278, 442, and 448 pass through the watershed.
+Several smaller communities are scattered around the watershed including Choctaw, Fraizer, and Linn.
+State Highways 61, 278, and 442 pass through the watershed.
 Cleveland and Indianola are two larger municipalities in close proximity (i.e., within 10 miles).